AlexandraPuchko/CSCI571-Machine-Learning/README.md

 7. LEARNRATE: the step size to use for training.
 8. NUM_HIDDEN_UNITS: the dimension of the hidden layers (aka number of hidden units per hidden layer).
 All hidden layers will have this same size.
-9. PROBLEM_MODE: this should be either C (to indicate classication) or R (to indicate re- gression).
+9. PROBLEM_MODE: this should be either C (to indicate classification) or R (to indicate re- gression).
 10. HIDDEN_UNIT_ACTIVATION: this is the element-wise, non-linear function to apply at each hidden layer, and can be sig (for logistic sigmoid), tanh (for hyperbolic tangent) or relu